ivnvxd/pyquest/README.md

 `LifoQueue` stores and retrieves elements in a last-in, first-out (LIFO) order.
 This means that the last element added to the queue will be the first one retrieved from it.
 LifoQueue is also sometimes called a "`stack`" because it behaves like a stack data structure.

+`LifoQueue` is a subclass of `Queue` and inherits all of its methods.
+The only difference is that `LifoQueue` uses a last-in, first-out ordering, while `Queue` uses a first-in, first-out ordering.

 ```python
 from queue import LifoQueue